Mahāsaṅghika Vinaya

 Origin Story

-The Buddha was staying at Vesāli.
+The Buddha was staying in Vesāli.
 At that time, Sujātā bhikkhunī had been Udāyī’s former wife.
 She said to Udāyī: “Venerable, tomorrow I’ll guard the monastery, you can come and visit me.”
 Then, the bhikkhunīs had all entered the village on almsround.
 Udāyī put on his robes, took his bowl, and entered the bhikkhunī monastery.
 The two stayed together behind the building, exposed their bodies, sat down and squatted, and looked at each other with a lustful mind.
 Then there was an old and sick bhikkhunī who came out wanting to relieve herself.
 When she saw them, she felt ashamed and went away.

 For this reason, she spoke with Mahāpajāpatī, … The Buddha said: “Summon that bhikkhunī.”
 When she came, he said: “This is an unwholesome thing. … Those who have already heard it should listen again: